 In this code block:

-3. Ensure that the article content has corresponding anchor IDs for the titles.
+3. Ensure that the article content title has the corresponding anchor ID.

-To ensure that the links in the above directory can jump correctly, the actual HTML in the article content
+To ensure that the links in the above directory can be correctly navigated, the actual HTML in the article content